10 Best Compound Bicep Exercises for Mass and Strength

 2. Lie under the bar with your legs and body straight.
 Grasp the bar with an overhand grip that’s a little wider than shoulder width.

-3. Keeping your legs and body straight, exhale as you pull your chest up to the bar.
+3. Keep your legs straight and pull your chest up to the bar.

 4. Hold for a count of two and squeeze your back muscles.

-5. Breathe in as you lower your body until your arms and shoulders are fully extended.
+5. Breathe as you lower your body until your arms and shoulders fully extend.
 Repeat.

 Why Should You Do Compound Bicep Over Isolation Exercises?